dgribanov/code_examples/README.md

 # code_examples
-There are some examples of my code (to memorize).
+There are few examples of my code (to memorize).